fanout/zurl/README.md

 WebSockets
 ----------

 Creating a WebSocket connection through Zurl uses a variant of the ZHTTP protocol.
 Zurl's streaming interface must be used in this case.
-The protocol is not documented, yet but you can see tools/wsecho.py as an example.
+The protocol is not documented yet, but you can see tools/wsecho.py as an example.